RepnikovPavel/FurnitureDetection/ReadMe.md

 $$

-The $precision^{*}$ is then defined as the number of true positives divided by the number of all detected boxes and the $recall^{*}$ is defined as the number of true positives divided by the number of all ground boxes.
+The $precision^{\star}$ is then defined as the number of true positives divided by the number of all detected boxes and the $recall^{\star}$ is defined as the number of true positives divided by the number of all ground boxes.

 mAR (mean Average Recall)